Pruning coupled with learning, ensembles of minimal neural networks, and future of XAI: Discussion

-Finally, the special sequences of pruning procedures allow us to form special class of shallow networks: logically transparent NN and then produce a verbal description of an explicit algorithm for the problem solution.
-This approach was demonstrated on the problem of forecasting the result of the USA Presidential election.
-Proposed method can give several explicit algorithms.
+Proposed method usually gives several explicit algorithms.
 Is this an advantage or disadvantage?
 We find this property useful and reasonable.
-To further improve the theory and discriminate models we can identify areas where different algorithms will produce different results, and collect new data from these areas .
+To further improve the theory and discriminate models we can identify areas where different algorithms will produce different results, and collect new data from these areas.
 New data can be used to reduce the number of models or falsify all of them and create new explicit algorithms.

-Generalisation of knowledge extraction methods for DL NN assumes splitting these networks into two parts: a part for feature generation and a part for final decision (classification, prediction, etc.).
-The natural way to prune the feature generation part is to remove unnecessary filters and channels.
-The second part can be considered as a shallow NN and transformed into logically transparent one.

-The proposed pruning procedures, based on sensitivity indicators averaged over several training epochs, work "on the fly" during training and avoid the expensive retraining that is common for methods with separate training and pruning procedures.